Contracting Operational Readiness Exercise-21, ACFT

-U.S. Army Soldiers with the Army Reserve Sustainment Command, conduct an Army Combat Fitness Test during the Contracting Operational Readiness Exercise (CORE) on Camp Bullis in San Antonio, Texas, April 20, 2021.
-The CORE-21 serves as a validation exercise for the Soldiers set to deploy within the coming months and next fiscal year.
-(U.S. Army video by Spc.
-Eric Kestner and Spc.
-Patrick Hilson)
+U.S Army Brig.
+Gen. Cheryn Fasano, the Deputy Commanding General with the 377th Theater Sustainment command, speaks about the Army Combat Fitness Test during the Contracting Operational Readiness Exercise 21 (CORE-21) on Camp Bullis in San Antonio, Texas, April 22, 2021.
+CORE-21 also incorporates weapons qualification, land navigation and other ancillary training.
+(U.S. Army photo by Spc.
+Larissa Peterson)

 |Date Taken: